 In 2014, Mugambi curated and directed 'Stories From The Mall', a theatre tribute to the events of the 2013 Westgate terrorist attack.
 In 2015, he co-wrote 'Kati Kati' a feature film co-written and directed by Mbithi Masya.
 Kati Kati premiered at the Toronto International Film Festival 2016 where it was awarded the FIPRESCI Prize.
 It went on to win the award for Best Film at Sweden's CinemAfrica Festival, a New Voices/New Visions Special Mention at the Palm Springs International Film Festival and the award for Best East African Film at the Africa Magic Viewers' Choice Awards.

 In 2017, he co-wrote 'Supa Modo', a family film directed by Likarion Wainaina, which premiered at the 68th Berlin International Film Festival 2018, and was awarded a Special Mention from the Generation Kplus Jury.
-Supa Modo continues a spirited worldwide festival run and continues to win the adoration of viewers and critics.
+Supa Modo continues a spirited worldwide festival run and is still winning the adoration of viewers and critics.

-Mugambi has most recently been seen on 'Because You Said So', an improv comedy group which hosts sold-out shows every other month, on 'Oh-Bama' a satirical web series produced in Nairobi and Los Angeles, and 'New Beginnings', a drama series airing across Africa
+Mugambi has most recently been seen on 'Because You Said So', a seven-person improv comedy group which hosts sold-out shows every other month, on 'Oh-Bama' a satirical web series produced in Nairobi and Los Angeles, and 'New Beginnings', a drama series airing across Africa

-He is currently in post-production of his directorial feature film debut, Lusala, the final film of the One Fine Day Films/Ginger Ink Films collaboration.
+He is currently in post-production of his directorial feature film debut, Lusala, the final film from the One Fine Day Films/Ginger Ink Films collaborative series.
 Lusala will premiere worldwide in 2019.

 Mugambi still emcees functions corporate and family functions, indulges in his love for film, and is working on scripting his next feature film.
 He is also always available for a reading or audition.
 Acting will remain his first love.